GaspardQin/ComicBookReader/README.md

 - After having finished the UI part, the project is re-managed by Visual Studio, which is much more fast and easy to debug.
 The new VS project is in the Qt folder.
 - Use original cv::Mat format to cache the images instead of QImage, this can solve the problem of management of memory.
 (If QImage is cached, the cv::Mat cannot be freed to keep the data of QImage, but when QImage is automatically freed by cache, cv::Mat cannot be freed automatically).
 - Realize the button T/I/R (mode switch)
+- Realize the uncompress part, using unarrlib. (note that, a vector can be directment transfer to a C program that use array, notation: `char *array = &vector[0];`)
+- Almost done.

 ## TO DO (in priori order)
 - ~~make the picture load asynchronouslly.~~ Done